Five ways to win a California admin per se hearing following a DUI arrest are to demonstrate that:

 - submit an SR-22 insurance form, and

-If the DUI caused injury to another person and you lose at your DMV DUI hearing, the California DMV may suspend your license for one year.6
+Meanwhile if the DUI caused injury to another person and you lose at your DMV DUI hearing, the California DMV may suspend your license for one year with no opportunity for a restricted license.6 If you refuse to submit to a chemical blood or breath test, the privilege will be suspended for one year with no opportunity for a restricted license.7

 - adhere to the conditions set forth above,